UnstableDesign/AdaCAD/docs/learn/tutorials/figured_weaving_tc2.md

 <!-- Play with different color sequences by adding a changing the systems & materials input to
 set materials and systems -->

+## More information:
+[The Woven Pixel: Designing for Jacquard and Dobby Looms Using Photoshop® Schlein, Alice, and Ziek, Bhakti Bridgewater Press 2006](https://www.handweaving.net/document-detail/8419/the-woven-pixel-designing-for-jacquard-and-dobby-looms-using-photoshop-schlein-alice-and-ziek-bhakti-bridgewater-press)